u1607275/AI-DiscJockey/ProgressReport.md

 ###System Requirements/Technology used

-Not very powerful processor needed, im running a pentium II and works fine so far Gstreamer multimedia... so far
+Not very powerful processor needed, I’m running a pentium II and works fine so far Gstreamer multimedia pipeline with pluggins from the good library and bad library (But none from the ugly library)

 ###Objectives
+A reminder of the objectives outlined to reach the ultimate goal of the project.
+In the specification the order of the objectives indicated the order in which the would be completed but this is no longer the case.
+Objective 9 has been added which is to implement the audio transitions – this was always known to have been implemented but is now an explicit objective.
+The sub objectives under objective 9 are not exhaustive of all possible transitions, but instead the absolute minimum variety of transitions types.
 ####Functional
 	1. Decode WAV files into signal that can be analysed (Done)
 	2. Volume Normalisation (Not done)